cimt-ag/data_vault_pipelinedescription/documentation/DVPD_The_Concept.md

 	 - description to parse the incoming data structure into rows and fields
 	 - mapping of the fields to the tables of the data vault model

-- Optional elements, that will be needed for specific data constellations
+- Optional elements, that will be needed for specific data constellations and sources
-	- Declaring which field decribes wich relation, when having multiple relations to the same hub
+	- Declaring which field contributes in wich relation, when having multiple relations to the same hub
 	- Declarations for deletion detection processing

 - Optional elements, that will be derived from above if not declared
-	- table structure of the data vault model, column names and types
+	- table structure of the data vault model, column names, types and data vault column classes (business key, content)
-    - data content and order for calculation of all hash values
+    - data content and order indicatores for the calculation of the hash values
+	- name of staging columns

 - Completely derived elements
     - structure of the staging table
 	- mapping of source fields to the staging columns
-	- list of process steps needed to load every target table
+	- list of load operations needed to load every target table
-	- field input for the hash value calculation for every hash involved in every loading process
+	- field input for the hash value calculation for every hash involved in every loading operation
-	- mapping of stage columns to target columns for every process step
+	- mapping of stage columns to target columns for every loading operation

 ## Basic declarations
 To model and load a Data Vault, some basic decisions about general rules and conventions have to be made.
-These main properties have to be declared for every DVPD to allow changes over time or different settings for different environments or technologies (even within the same platform).
-To enforce conformity over multiple DVPDs, these settings are defined in  **model profile**  and referenced by the DVPD.
+These main properties have to be declared for every DVPD.
+This allows changes over time or different settings for different environments or technologies (even within the same platform).
+To enforce conformity over multiple DVPDs, these settings are defined in a **model profile**  and referenced by the DVPD.

 ## data vault model on table level
 All tables in the data vault, that will be loaded by the DVPD, must be declared by name, stereotype and stereotype specific properties.
 - Hub: Name of the Hub Key
 - Link: Name of the Link Key, names of the Hubs, related by the link.
 Names of relations to hubs, for hubs that are related more then one
 - Satellite: Name of the Hub or Link, the Satellite is connected to, Name of the diff hash column (if used for change detection by the load module).
 Configuration about enddating.
-Relation the satellite is trackin to, when beeing an effectivity satellite
+Relation the satellite is  loaded for.
 - Reference Table: Name of the diff hash column (if used for change detection by the load module).
 Configuration about enddating.

 Just using names to reference other tables in the model, requires unique table names over all tables in the data vault model, even when distributed over different systems and technologies.
-If that is not applicable in the databases, the physical table names need to be annotated as a property of the table declarations and have to be used during DDL generation and load processing.
+If that is not applicable in the databases, the physical table names can be annotated as a property of the table declarations and have to be used during DDL generation and load processing.

 ## technical transportation protocol
 These declarations depend completely on the required method of transport.
 Therefore the core DVPD  will only define a property to provide the name of the fetching module.
 Further parameters, needed by the fetching module can be added into the DVPD.